WHD installation gotchas you should review

 FIPS 140-2 compliant cryptography is not recommended in a multiple-instance environment.

-- If you are upgrading from a version prior to WHD 12.3, you may want to install a new product instead of performing an upgrade, saving or migrating your data.
-Support can provide the best advice for these upgrade scenarios.
+- If you are upgrading from a version prior to WHD 12.4, you may want to install a new product instead of performing an upgrade, saving or migrating your data.
+SolarWinds Support can provide the best advice for these upgrade scenarios.

 - Always check that you have enough hard drive space for zipped and unzipped installers.
-One unzipped installer could consume a couple GBs of space.
+One unzipped installer can consume a couple gigabytes of space.

 - If you are migrating your database using a third-party tool, contact the tool vendor for assistance.